Beginner's Guide

 Join an Astronomy Club!

 But the Milwaukee Astronomical Society isn't the only astronomy club.
 You should join a club that is near enough in proximity that you can reasonably attend their meetings so you can meet other astronomy enthusiasts.
+We offer the following list of astronomy clubs:

 Spoiler Alert!

 Unfortunately you will find that astronomy will test you.
 It will test both your patience and humility, and at times you'll be frustrated.
 At first it will seem that it might be impossible.
 There is so much to learn, and especially when you put a telescope into the mix.
-And even when you've learned stuff there is the weather - endless cloudy nights, freezing temperatures in the winter, and mosquitos in the summer.
+And even when you've learned stuff there is the weather - endless cloudy nights, freezing temperatures in the winter, and mosquitoes in the summer.

 We are not telling you this to discourage you!
 We point this out to let you know that all of this is normal.
 One of the reasons that astronomy is so ultimately satisfying is that you overcome that knowledge barrier and learn to deal with all of those obstacles.
 And we can't stress this enough: you don't have to learn it all at one time!